jokilic/balun/README.md

 - [ ] Open a match that had penalties and implement events text properly
 - [ ] Team names in Match -> Head2Head
 - [ ] Team names in League -> Fixtures
-- [ ] Lineups are upside down - players which should be on left wing are right and vice versa